mayur0906/Faculty-Feedback/README.md

 The program must be opened in NetBeans, to execute, and make changes.
 Instructions to do so, can be found [here.]("https://netbeans.org/kb/docs/ide/git.html#clone)

+The project uses a Java front end, and a MySQL back end.

 The .sql file, will be added soon.